Skip to main content

 Response Fields

-full_textThe complete article body.
-Can be thousands of characters long.
+full_textstringComplete article body.
+Can be tens of thousands of characters.

-preview_textThe truncated snippet shown in the X timeline before a user clicks “Read more.”
+preview_textstringTruncated snippet shown in the timeline before “Read more.”

 def get_content(tweet_link):

-"""Fetch a tweet or article, returning the appropriate data."""
+"""Fetch a tweet or article, returning the appropriate object."""

 try: